helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 It proposes a framework for incorporating external data sources (aka Oracles) to calculate and/or coverage;
 It proposes Obstruction Data Oracle as the first such external data source.

-We expect this to be the first in a series of HIPs that will incorporate other data sources, such as zoning and population density, feedback from carrier members of the MOBILE DAO, network users and mappers, etc.
+We expect this to be the first in a series of HIPs that will incorporate other data sources, such as zoning and population density, feedback from carrier members of the MOBILE DAO, network users and mappers, etc. Our aim is to make future HIPs smaller and more easily consumable.

 This HIP affects only the Helium 5G network and has no impact on IoT rewards.